nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect : How do we quickly and accurately compare ingredients in each recipe and the user's fridge
 * **Alternative 1 (current choice):** Compare the exact ingredients in each recipe to the users ingredients in the fridge
   * Pros: Easy to implement
-  * Cons: Slow to compare, the ingredients might not match if the spellings are different
+  * Cons: Slow to compare, the ingredients might not match if the spellings are different, or if the ingredient has similar names, eg mozarella and cheese.
+Other than that, if users do not input basic ingredients into their fridge, eg salt and pepper, the recipe might not get recommended to them.

 --------------------------------------------------------------------------------------------------------------------